ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 See additional considerations regarding client instance impersonation in {{security-impersonation}}.

-A client instance that is capable of talking to multiple AS's SHOULD use a different key for each AS to prevent a class of mix-up attacks as described in {{security-cuckoo}}.
+A client instance that is capable of talking to multiple AS's SHOULD use a different key for each AS to prevent a class of mix-up attacks as described in {{security-cuckoo}} unless other mechanisms can be used to assure the identity of the AS for a given request.

 ### Identifying the Client Instance by Reference {#request-instance}